-Vince Marrow (pronounced the same as in the term “bone marrow”) joined head coach Mark Stoops’ staff in 2012 as the tight ends coach, recruiting coordinator and the NFL liaison.
-In February of 2019, he was elevated to associate head coach.
+Vince Marrow (pronounced the same as in the term “bone marrow”) enters his 11th season with the University of Kentucky football program in 2023.
+He joined head coach Mark Stoops’ coaching staff in December 2012 as the tight ends coach, recruiting coordinator and the NFL liaison.
+He was then elevated to associate head coach in February 2019.

 Marrow’s trio of tight ends, senior Justin Rigg and sophomores Keaton Upshaw and Brenden Bates, combined to catch 19 passes for 357 yards and four touchdowns in 2020, while providing solid blocking for the Wildcats’ rushing attack that ranked third in the SEC.

 Despite playing in a run-based offense the last eight games of the season in 2019, Marrow’s tight ends combined to catch 19 passes, led by Rigg and Upshaw, while providing solid blocking for the Wildcats’ record-setting rushing attack.

 Under Marrow’s guidance, tight end C.J.
 Conrad completed his career in 2018 as one of the best tight ends in Kentucky history.
 He compiled 1,015 career receiving yards in his four-year career, becoming the 28th player to join the 1,000-yard club.
 He also had 12 career TDs catches, the second-most TD receptions by a tight end in UK history, one behind James Whalen (13 from 1997-99).

 In 2017, Conrad caught 16 passes and led the Wildcats with four touchdown receptions while receiving third-team All-SEC honors from Phil Steele’s College Football.
 He became the first tight end with a receiving touchdown in consecutive games since Jacob Tamme in 2007.